Home » Healthy Nutrition » Healthy Diets

 In the last thirty years, studies have shown that vitamin D plays a huge role in a number of body functions.
 A 2010 study done by Oxford University indicated that there are over 200 genes that are influenced by vitamin D and are links with a number of diseases.
 Vitamin D deficiency may be associated with additional problems in health such as lupus, heart disease, Crohn’s disease and diabetes.
 This includes many of the autoimmune diseases and disorders.

 Symptoms of vitamin D deficiency include muscle pain; join pain, low bone density and a frequent occurrence of stress fractures.
-Since vitamin D is stored in body fat, those people with higher weight may also be deficient in vitamin D.
+Since vitamin D is stored in body fat, those with higher weight may also be deficient in vitamin D.

 Additional studies and reports are finding that vitamin D works in conjunction with the general immune system and good levels helps the body fight off infections.
 Those individuals with low levels of vitamin D had a forty percent higher chance of catching the flu and colds.
 Another key role that vitamin D apparently has is associated with the muscles in the body.
 Low levels in women have shown a decrease in muscle strength with muscles being replaced by fat.